doctea/usb_midi_clocker/README.md

 - Sequencer that records and playback MIDI notes or CV
   - ~~rudimentary MIDI looper~~ working, and saves to SD
   - improve by writing & saving real MIDI files?
+  - Genericise MIDI looper functionality, so can eg record and loop drums
 - ~~TFT display~~ (working now using the Adafruit ST7789_t3 library and [mymenu](https://github.com/doctea/mymenu))
 - ~~Encoder for controlling options and parameters~~
 - Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?